Chicken wontons with a spicy Hong Kong style XO sauce, dark soy sauce, sesame oil and coriander.

 Chicken and green bean stir fry with Sichuan chili bean paste.

-Beef shank poached in a light soy sauce marinate with cinnamon, clove, fennel seeds and cardamom, served with a cucumber salad and tangy soy-vinegar dipping sauce.
+Beef shank poached in a ‘lao sui’ master stock, served with a cucumber salad and tangy soy-vinegar dipping sauce.

 My grandmother used to make me this egg and ginger soup when I had ‘cool’ coughs – referred to as dry coughs at night when the air is chill.
 A few bowls of this soup over a few days work like magic.